 1. Applying for an allocation under the class exception

 The first step of the approval process is to supply specific documentation to DairyNZ for assessment.
 The documentation relates to the migrant worker, and their partner and/or dependents, you would like to bring in and your confirmation that you believe they meet the criteria of the class border exception.
-This information will allow DairyNZ to determine if you as the employer have a genuine need to employ the migrant worker, will meet all the required costs and legal obligations, and that the migrant worker has the experience required to fulfil the role.
+This information will allow DairyNZ to determine if you as the employer have a genuine need to employ the migrant worker, will meet all the required costs and obligations as provided to us by government, and that the migrant worker has the experience required to fulfil the role.